zeroluck/docs/sources/articles/gluu-server-ce.md

 Inclusion of Shibboleth and Asimba SAML components is in progress.
 Stay tuned for updated packages.

+##Licenses
+Each component of the Gluu Server is free to use in production.
+All OX products are MIT License.
+Learn more  [here](http://www.gluu.org/docs/admin-guide/introduction/licenses/).

 ## Installation

 Gluu will publish binaries for as many OS's as possible.
 Currently, the